prakhardubey2002/Verifium/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.
-> **Problem Faced :**  If admin fails to open or crash just refresh the page connect wallet
+> **Problem Faced :**  If admin fails to open or crash just refresh the page and the connect wallet